 • Read more: Camera filters explained (opens in new tab) and why you still need them

-You’re generally best off with a lens that doesn’t have quite such a short minimum focal length but comes with a separate hood and a built-in filter attachment thread.
-The maximum angle of view can still be very impressive, enabling you to fit vast areas into the image frame.
-You’ll also be able to exaggerate perspective in landscape photography, stretching the apparent distance between close foreground areas and the background.
+You'll want a lens that has a relatively long minimum focal distance, a separate hood and a built-in filter thread.
+A wide, maximum angle of view will ensure you can still fit a vast area of a landscape into the image frame without too much distortion.
+It's very common to exaggerate perspective in landscape photography, making the distance between the foreground and background greater than what it really is.

 With all that in mind, here is our pick of the best lenses for landscapes, to suit a wide range of popular cameras.